Contrary-Converse | Commonly Confused Words

 etymology

-• Contrary often implies direct opposition or negation, like when two people have opposite opinions.
+• Contrary often implies opposition or incompatibility, like when two ideas cannot both be true at the same time.

 © 2025 Lithium Lab Pte Ltd